-We know dealing with a registered trust can feel daunting.
-This short guide explains when a phone call is the quickest way to get clear information, and when online work on the Trust Registration Service will save you time.
+Dealing with a registered trust can feel daunting, but knowing when to pick up the phone — and when to use HMRC’s online services — makes the whole process far more manageable.
+This short guide explains when a call to the HMRC trust helpline is the quickest way to get clear information, and when working directly on the Trust Registration Service (TRS) will save you time.

-Only the lead trustee named on TRS can claim and manage a registered trust.
-HMRC’s registration letter shows the URN (or UTR if the trust is taxable) that identifies the trust in correspondence.
-Keep that reference to hand before you make any contact.
+Only the lead trustee named on TRS can claim and manage a registered trust online.
+When HMRC registers your trust, they issue a URN (Unique Reference Number) for non-taxable trusts, or a UTR (Unique Taxpayer Reference) if the trust is taxable.
+This reference identifies the trust in all correspondence, so keep it somewhere safe and accessible before you make any contact.

-We will set realistic expectations about what the service can and cannot do by phone.
-That helps you avoid long waits and wasted time.
-We’ll also show what you can complete online, and what needs a quick call instead.
+Below, we set realistic expectations about what the helpline can and cannot do by phone.
+That helps you avoid long hold times and wasted effort.
+We also cover what you can complete entirely online, and what genuinely needs a quick call instead.

 For deeper reading on related deadlines and reliefs, see our guide on hold-over relief time limits.